-Language barrier?
-It's no problem with the Translate app on iOS 14!
+Encountering a language barrier?
+Break out the Translate app on iPhone!

 If one of your favorite phrases has multiple options, you can tap on the specific phrase that you mean.
 This is especially helpful for things like "bathroom."

-Translate App for iPhone: How to have a conversation translated in real-time
+How to have a conversation translated in real-time in the Translate app

 One of the coolest things about the Translate app for iPhone is that you can use it to hold conversations with someone in real-time.
 Here's how to do just that.